zincio/apidocs/source/includes/_addax.md

 use a different method, you'll need to manually request refunds as specified below.

+Many users have had success using "inaccurate website description" for Amazon.com and "description on website was not accurate" for Amazon.co.uk.

 `explanation` is extra information that will be passed to Amazon or the Amazon seller.
 It is required for some return reasons.